 White lies are almost a given in business as well as person life:

 - “Do I look fat in this outfit?”
 “No. You look great.”

 - “Why is that report late?”
 “I’ve been too busy?”

 - “Sorry I’m late.
 Traffic.”

-I remember training a German woman once who was shocked at how polite everyone was trying to be in the Australian workplace at the expense of finding an effective solution.
-Her experience was that in her homeland people could more rigorously discuss the ineffectiveness of an idea without causing offence or implicating some level of incompetence on behalf of the person proffering it.
+A German woman I worked with once, was shocked at how polite everyone was in the Australian workplace at the expense of finding an effective solution.
+In her homeland people could more rigorously discuss the pros and cons of an idea without causing offence or implicating some level of incompetence on behalf of the person proffering it.

-In my earlier days as a trainer I would sometimes get the feedback in my Evaluation Forms that I was being too generous in my feedback at the expense of more honest and clear critique.
-People wanted practical, real feedback.
+In my earlier days as a consultant and trainer I would err on the side of generosity in my feedback at the expense of a more honest and clear critique.
+People wanted practical, real, actionable assessments.

 When we are more honest in even the smallest of our interactions, we build a basis of trustworthiness that allows people to come to us knowing they will get a real opinion that they can’t get elsewhere.

 It can be done kindly and thoughtfully.
 In our ‘Difficult Conversations’ coaching we explore scenarios like having to confront someone with body odour in the office, or the impact of poor behaviour.
 Being upfront about our intention is core to those conversations – our intent to improve their relationships, performance and career prospects as well as those of the team around them, helps them and us.
 A prefacing comment that states this intent not only contextualises the information for them but reminds you of why you’re there and bolsters your courage to say it straight.

 This doesn’t mean couching along the lines of “I don’t mean to judge you but….” which clearly tells us that judgement is about to ensue, and shifts the burden of responsibility to the receiver who now not only feels judged, but also guilty for doing so.
 It means aligning your intention and words to come from a place of genuine helpfulness.